MixedEmotions/twitter_crawlers/README.md

 ## Acknowledgement

-This orchestrator was developed by [Paradigma Digital](https://en.paradigmadigital.com/) as part of the MixedEmotions project.
 This development has been partially funded by the European Union through the MixedEmotions Project (project number H2020 655632), as part of the `RIA ICT 15 Big data and Open Data Innovation and take-up` programme.

 ![MixedEmotions](https://raw.githubusercontent.com/MixedEmotions/MixedEmotions/master/img/me.png)